 LTIP Participants agreed to receive cash bonus compensation only for extraordinary personal performance or Corporation results in exchange for a one-time grant of Common Shares through the EPSP (for Canadian participants) and RSUs through the EIP (for U.S. participants) (the "Equity Grant").
-The LTIP Participants were only awarded cash incentives in the event of "extraordinary performance" that was meaningful to the Corporation as assessed by the CEO in partnership with the CGC Committee.
-The Equity Grant had a vesting period of five years, with 15% of the Equity Grant vesting on August 31, 2017 and 21.25% for each year thereafter through to December 31, 2021.
-Vesting of each annual tranche was conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year (the "Performance Threshold") and achievement by the employee of certain performance milestones for the relevant fiscal year (the "Performance Milestones") as established by the Board with respect to the CEO and by the CEO with respect to the other LTIP Participants.
-The Performance Thresholds for 2018, 2019, 2020 and 2021 were determined by the Board to have been achieved.
-The Performance Threshold for fiscal 2021 was set at a 35% earnings before interest and taxes ("EBIT") margin.
+The Equity Grant vests equally over a three year period.
+Vesting of each annual tranche was conditional upon the achievement by the Corporation of a performance threshold as determined by the Board for the relevant fiscal year (the "Performance Threshold").
+Should there be a failure to meet the Performance Threshold, the annual tranche for that year will not vest.
+The Performance Thresholds for 2022 were determined by the Board to have been achieved.
+The Performance Threshold for fiscal 2022 was set at a 40% earnings before interest and taxes ("EBIT") margin.
 Dividends on granted Common Shares or RSUs, as applicable, accrued to the applicable LTIP Participants commencing on the grant date.
-In the case of Mr. Grosskopf, in lieu of an Equity Grant, his existing performance-based options were amended so that vesting of such options is similarly subject to a Performance Threshold and Performance Milestones.
-See "Employment Agreements, Termination and Change of Control Benefits".
-Participation in the 2017-2021 Compensation Program was conditional upon the execution and delivery of a new employment agreement between the relevant Sprott entity and the applicable participating executive or key employee.
-See "Executive Compensation - Employment Agreements, Termination and Change of Control Benefits".